-The indicators on the front panel will illuminate to also indicate which mode is set.

-The command returns the current mode as set by the front panel switches or via the remote mode command.
+The indicators on the front panel will illuminate to also indicate which mode is set for the current selected input.
+The command returns the current mirror mode as set by the front panel switches or via the remote mode command.